-My daughter Tsolmo was born on February 19th 2016.
-This blog is dedicated to her, because I feel like I want to tell her so many things!
-Maybe someday, when she is a teenager and interested in what her old Daddy once thought about, she will read it.
+My first daughter Tsolmo was born on February 19th 2016.
+On June 12th 2018, the family was completed by the birth of my second daughter Ana.
+This blog is dedicated to them, because I feel like I want to tell them so many things!
+Maybe someday, when they are teenagers and interested in what their old Daddy once thought about, they will read it.
 Or not.
 Then maybe I will be interested in re-reading my thoughts and ideas.
 And if you, dear reader, get any inspirations from my ideas, I’ll be happy, too!
 Here is one of millions of possible worldviews.
 May it inspire you to define your own!
 Maybe we can even establish a fruitful exchange of ideas or a kind of discourse on certain topics!
 Feel free to leave comments!
 Thank you for visiting!

 What is “Magagpa”?
 It is the combination of serenity and emptiness.
 The mind is the source of all experiences and by changing the adjustment (or direction) of the mind we can change the quality of everything we experience and perceive.
 By transforming our mind, everything we perceive is transformed, like everything appears yellow when putting on yellow-stained glasses and blue with blue-stained glasses.
 Serenity (or clearness) can be understood as the creative aspect of the mind.
 All we perceive we perceive with the power of our awareness.
 The creative ability of our mind is truely unlimited.
 This creative aspect is the natural consequence of the unity of serenity (clearness) and emptiness (the knowledge that everything is empty of a “self”, empty of specific properties and aspects independent from everything else, impermanent and karmically interwoven into a network of conditionality).
 In Tibetian language this is called “magagpa“, which can be translated as unhinderedness, or sometimes as “power” or “ability”.
 The meaning in all cases is the same: the freedom of the mind to experience everything as it is, whatever it is.